Domestic abuse awareness gives victims a voice

 - Create an emergency bag that includes copies of important documents (birth certificate, social security card, insurance card), copies of car keys and house keys, and a few day's worth of clothing and toiletries.

 John Mack, LICSW, MSW, is an Integrated Behavioral Health (IBH) therapist based in the Baldwin Building.
-As an IBH therapist and emergency department clinical social worker, John has five years' experience working with individuals who have experienced domestic violence.
+As an IBH therapist and emergency department clinical social worker, John has years of experience working with individuals who have experienced domestic violence.